Down Syndrome (Trisomy 21): Speech Therapy Support

 - Drooling related to lip hypotonia

-Early intervention
+Early Intervention

-Areas of work
+Areas of Focus

-Early communication: joint attention, turn-taking, imitation, communicative gestures, signs.
+Early Communication: joint attention, turn-taking, imitation, communicative gestures, signs.

-Orality: feeding, oro-facial tone, sensitivity, praxis.
+Oral Skills: feeding, oro-facial tone, sensitivity, praxis.

-Oral language: vocabulary (with visual support), morphosyntax, narration.
+Oral Language: vocabulary (with visual support), morphosyntax, narration.

-Articulation and speech: intelligibility, rhythm, prosody.
+Articulation and Speech: intelligibility, rhythm, prosody.
 Attention to frequent apraxia.

-Written language: reading can be a support for oral language (global method, then analytical).
+Written Language: reading can be a support for oral language (global method, then analytical).

-Pedagogical adaptations
+Pedagogical Adaptations

 - Systematic visual supports: images, pictograms, signs